 - Independence and Partition:

-Religious tension between the Hindus and Muslims had been brewing over the years, especially in provinces like Punjab and Bengal.
+Religious tension between the Hindus and Muslims had been brewing over the years, especially in provinces like Punjab and West Bengal.
 The Muslims were a minority and they did not feel secure in the prospect of an exclusively Hindu government and hence made them wary of independence.
 All through this Mahatama Gandhi called for unity among the two religious groups.
 The British, whose economy had been weakened after World War 2, decided to leave India and participated in the formation of an interim government.
 The British Indian territories gained independence in 1947, after being partitioned into the Union of India and the Dominion of Pakistan.